patrickbwarren/transam-triton/EMULATOR.md

 available in a [GitHub repository](https://github.com/woo-j/triton).
 Some features have been added and some small changes have been made to reflect better the actual hardware.
-The emulator is targetted towards the Level 7.2 firmware (Monitor and BASIC), and the Triton Resident Assembly Language Package (TRAP).
+The emulator is targetted towards the Level 7.2 firmware (monitor and BASIC), and the Triton Resident Assembly Language Package (TRAP).
 Level 7.2 documentation can be found on Robin's [GitHub repository](https://github.com/woo-j/triton) and also in the 'ETI